SitecoreMVC/theBook/table-of-content.md

 - Compiled Domain Model integration with Sitecore MVC
 - Diamond (?)

-### Section Three: Case Studies
-The more the merrier, obviously, but we should at least include a couple of case studies.
-Each case study should be accompanied by a fully working Visual Studio solution with all the files and resources needed.

-### Section Four: References
+## Section Three: References

 #### Chapter 1: Online Resources
 Anything else here?

+## Part Two: Case Studies
+The more the merrier, obviously, but we should at least include a couple of case studies. **Each case study should be accompanied by a fully working Visual Studio solution with all the files and resources needed.**